acosmin/illustrations/readme.txt

 Contributors: acosmin
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt
-Requires at least: 5.0.0
+Requires at least: 5.2.0
-Tested up to: 5.1.0
+Tested up to: 5.3.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Requires PHP: 5.5
-Tags: gutenberg, blocks, gutenberg blocks, editor, illustartions, svg, wordpress 5.0, images
+Tags: illustrations, blocks, editor, svg, images

 == Description ==
 Illustrations Block enables you to add awesome SVG illustrations which you can customize directly from the new Editor (Gutenberg).
 You can change colors, alignment, sizes for different viewports.